 Stainless steel is the name given to a family of corrosion and heat resistant steels containing a minimum of 10.5% chromium.
 Just as there is a range of structural and engineering carbon steels meeting different requirements of strength, weldability and toughness, so there is a wide range of stainless steels with progressively higher levels of corrosion resistance and strength.
 This results from the controlled addition of alloying elements, each offering specific attributes in respect of strength and ability to resist different environments.
 The available grades of stainless steel can be classified into five basic families: ferritic, martensitic, austenitic, duplex and precipitation hardenable.

-Ferritic stainless steels have a “body-centred-cubic” (bcc) crystal structure, which is the same as pure iron at room temperature.
+Ferritic stainless steels have a “body-centred-cubic” (bcc) crystal structure, which is the same as that of pure iron at room temperature.

 They are however a “soft ” ferro-magnetic group and so do have some special uses, for example as solenoid cores.